-As a family favorite, this recipe never fails to impress, and if you have kids, little hands are always eager to help stir or lick the spoon.
+As a family favorite, this recipe never fails to impress.
+And if you have kids, little hands are always eager to help stir or lick the spoon.
 Simple enough to create on the fly, this recipe yields something between the traditional airy French souffle and the American adaptation of a molten lava cake.
 The sucanat twist on the traditional sugar lends a hint of molasses flavor while the addition of the cocoa powder gives it the darker note.
-If it's dark, sweet and gooey, we're game, and you're Valentine will surely fall head over heels.
+If it's dark, sweet and gooey, we're game, and your Valentine will surely fall head over heels.

 Also read a history on The Ultimate Love Food: Chocolate